victorjonsson/jQuery-Form-Validator/README.md

 ## Changelog

+### 2.1.15
+ * E-mail addresses can now contain + symbol
+ * Correction of the US states in validation "federatestate"
+ * Fixed bug in server validation

 ### 2.1.9
  * File validation now support multiple files
  * Length validation can now be used to validate the number of uploaded files using a file input that supports multiple files